aredridel/networking-talk/talk.md

 # Networking in the Age of Terminals

-RS-422 connections to a computer elsewhere in the building.
+RS-422 serial connections to a computer elsewhere in the building.

 100, 150, 300 bps modems, transmitting over standard phone lines.

 ^ If you wanted data to move between sites faster than that, you purchased access to raw copper from the phone company, a complete circuit.
-Or you bought tape and put it in some guys trunk and drove it across the city.
+Or you bought tape and put it in a hatchback and drove it across the city.

 ^ Telephone systems were built to carry human voice.
 The audio for the human voice to be intelligible is actually a pretty narrow band, about 400-4000 hz.
 That's three and a half octaves on a piano.
 Phones commonly filtered frequencies outside that band, and the phone companies could limit those bands too to improve a signal over distance.